How to Recruit Millennials - 7 Strategies that Work | Thomas.co

 Who are Millennials?

-The development of the Gig-Economy and the lack of career development for Millennials because organisations grossly shifted how to do business and meet global demands has made Millennials very sceptical about modern business today.
+The development of the Gig-Economy and the lack of career development for Millennials because organizations grossly shifted how to do business and meet global demands has made Millennials very skeptical about modern business today.

 Some of the more widely noted characteristics of a Millennial are: